 Day 6: Grotta della Poesia, Torre dell’Orso, Torre Sant’Andrea

-The image of the picture above is the main grotta, for which you need to pay an entrance fee of €6 per person.
+The image in the picture above is the main Grotta, for which you need to pay an entrance fee of €6 per person.
 Swimming is not allowed, but as you can see in the picture people jump all the time.
 However; there are other natural pools around, with areas where you can swim and relax on flat rocks.

 Note that it was a cloudy day when we were there, so the pictures do not reflect the intense blue of the water.
 The colours on a sunny day are stunning.

-After another 10 minutes drive, we got to Torre dell’Orso, a popular seaside town with a long sandy beach with the same name.
+After another 10 minutes drive, we got to Torre dell’Orso, a popular seaside town with a long sandy beach of the same name.
 The area next to the beach is surrounded by pines so there are good spots with natural shade.
 The water is clean and warm.
-There are both private and public areas, and many facilities.
+There are both private and public areas and many facilities.